which flu is worse a or b, bon secours hampton roads

 Knowing which flu is worse, A or B, can be helpful as we head into flu season.

-Influenza, or the flu, is a highly contagious respiratory illness that spreads person to person and comes in two main types that affect humans: flu A and flu B. Both types produce similar symptoms, but they can differ slightly in symptom severity, symptom onset and how their symptoms impact various individuals.
+Influenza, or the flu, is a highly contagious respiratory illness that spreads from person to person and comes in two main types that affect humans: flu A and flu B. Both types produce similar symptoms, but they can differ slightly in symptom severity, symptom onset and how their symptoms impact various individuals.

 These variations can be crucial, particularly in diagnosing and managing flu cases during peak seasons.
 Case numbers for flu viruses typically peak between December and March of each year in the United States, although flu season can start earlier and continue into late spring.